 “The more that you read, the more things you will know.
 The more that you learn, the more places you’ll go.”

 – Dr Seuss

-If, like us, you think there’s only so much binge watching you can do while waiting for the pandemic to pass, it may be a good idea to look at learning something new.
+If, like us, you think there’s only so much binge watching you can do while waiting for the pandemic to pass and for life to get back to “normal” it may be a good idea to look at learning something new.

 Now, don’t get us wrong.
 We don’t subscribe to the idea that humans need to be productive all the time.
 They don’t.
 In fact, nothing gets our creative juices flowing than whiling a few hours away at the altar of idleness.
 However, there are times when we just need a challenge that isn’t directly related to (1) our work, (2) our ability to stay 1.5 metres away from people at all times, or (3) our ability to watch five back-to-back episodes of the latest Netflix series.